embedthis/pak/src/paks/ejs-version/README.md

-Pak for version
+Pak for ejs-version
 ===

 ### To install:

-pak install version
+pak install ejs-version

 ### Get Pak from